 - Masashi KATO, Nagoya Inst.
 Tech.
 Carrier Recombination Velocity in 4H-SiC: at Surfaces and Defects

-- Osamu UEDA, Kanazawa Inst.
-Tech.
+- Osamu UEDA, Meiji Univ.
 Structural evaluation of β-Ga2O3 crystals by TEM and related techniques

 - Seiichi MIYAZAKI, Nagoya Univ.
 Photoemission Study of Chemically-Cleaned GaN Surfaces and GaN-SiO2 Interfaces Formed by Remote Plasma CVD